Gastrointestinal Endoscopy

 • Free

 GI evaluation can be a complex process because of the varying and overlapping symptoms with other conditions.
-While tools such as x-ray, laboratory testing, computerized tomography (CT), and Magnetic Resonance Imaging (MRI) are common in assessing the health of the GI tract, they are not always dispositive towards a diagnosis.
+While modalities such as x-ray, laboratory testing, computerized tomography (CT), and Magnetic Resonance Imaging (MRI) are common in assessing the health of the GI tract, they do not always produce a diagnosis.
 In addition, external imaging methods may not reveal the true extent of damage to the GI tract.
-Quite often, a physical examination of the interior of the GI tract is necessary to pinpoint damaged tissue and determine a course of treatment.
-As examples, gastroesophageal reflux disease (GERD), peptic ulcers, Crohn’s disease, and hiatal hernias all leave visible signs in the GI tract that can be seen using endoscopic methods.
+Quite often, an endoscopic examination is required to diagnose disorders affecting the esophagus, stomach, duodenum, and colon.
+Accurate diagnosis requires a combination of tools, and results guide appropriate treatment strategies.

-Zeus has been partnering with the medical sector almost since our beginning to produce advanced catheter and other medical device components that can stand up to the harsh environment of the GI tract.
-Our PTFE Sub-Lite-Wall™ spiral stripe heat shrink and custom multi-lumen extrusions are used to create devices that can successfully maneuver through the GI tract and deliver treatment or diagnosis.
-Zeus technology delivers tight tolerance extruded components from USP Class VI approved resins that are biocompatible and sterilizable.
+Zeus has been partnering with medical device companies almost since our beginning to produce advanced catheter and other medical device components that can stand up to the interventional requirements of the GI tract.
+Our PTFE Sub-Lite-Wall™ spiral stripe heat shrink and custom multi-lumens are used to create devices that can successfully maneuver through the GI tract and deliver diagnosis and treatment.

 We have worked with device engineers in the GI and endoscopy space for years helping to advance treatments that improve patient well-being.
 We can help you as well.
-Contact our team today or call toll-free in the US 1-800-526-3842 to learn more about how Zeus products can assist in advancing care for your patients.
+Contact our team today or call toll-free in the US 1-800-526-3842 to learn more about how Zeus products can assist in advancing care for the patients your clinicans serve.
 Internationally, you can reach us at +1-803-268-9500.

 • APPLICATIONS

-Diagnostic – When visualization is the goal, our biocompatible tubing and catheter components are chemically inert and will not react with the body or disinfectants.
-These device components are also amenable to a range of sterilization protocols to minimize the risk of infections.
+Diagnostic – When visualization is the goal, our tubing and catheter components are chemically inert and will not react with the body or disinfectants.
+These device components are also amenable to a range of sterilization protocols to minimize the risk of infection.

 Endoscopy – Our Sub-Lite Wall™ PTFE channel liners for endoscopy applications provide superior lubricity, electrical performance, chemical resistance, and are UV sterilizable.
-Because of their extremely low coefficient of friction, these custom super-thin walled extrusions are ideal as inner walls through which instruments can be passed and help to keep overall diameters to a minimum.
+Because of their extremely low coefficient of friction, these custom super-thin walled liners are ideal as inner walls through which instruments can be passed and help to keep overall diameters to a minimum.
+PTFE multi-lumens allow multiple passageways through a single channel produced to the customer’s specifications with superior lubricity and chemical resistance.

-Guide Wire Coverings – These heat shrink coverings can be tailored according to diameter and taper.
+Guide Wire Coverings – These heat shrink coverings can be tailored according to diameter and taper, and color and striping can also be added to aid visibility.
 These coverings provide high lubricity for smooth tracking in difficult GI spaces and maneuverability at distal regions.

-Laparoscopic Components – Zeus extrusions prevent device failure by reducing friction, heat, and vibration produced in laparoscopic energy devices.
-Our extruded tubing and heat shrinks create a precise fit with excellent electrical insulation properties.
+Laparoscopic Components – Zeus components prevent device failure by reducing friction, heat, and vibration produced in laparoscopic energy devices.
+Our tubing and heat shrinks create a precise fit with excellent electrical insulation properties.

 • PRODUCTS